Richard Nicolls: Province of New York

+Legal System

 His policy was vigorous but tactful, and the transition to the new regime was made smoothly and with due regard to the interests of the conquered people.
 The formerly Dutch colonists were guaranteed in the possession of their property rights, their laws of inheritance, and the enjoyment of religious freedom.
 The English system of law and administration was at once introduced into Long Island, Staten Island and Westchester, where the English element already predominated, but the change was made much more slowly in the Dutch sections.

-A code of laws, known as the "Duke's Laws", drafted by the governor with the help of his secretary, and nephew, Matthias Nicolls (c.
-1630–1687), and dated 12 March, was proclaimed at Hempstead, Long Island, on 1 March 1665 and continued in force until 1683; the code was compiled from the codes of the New England colonies, and it provided for trial by jury, for proportional taxation on property, for the issuance of new patents for land and for land tenure only by licence from the duke.
+A code of laws, known as the "Duke's Laws", drafted by the governor with the help of his secretary and nephew Matthias Nicolls, was proclaimed at Hempstead, Long Island, on 1 March 1665 and continued in force until 1683; the code was compiled from the codes of the New England colonies, and it provided for trial by jury, for proportional taxation on property, for the issuance of new patents for land and for land tenure only by license from the duke.

 Return to England

-Nicolls returned to England in the summer of 1668 and continued in the service of the Duke of York and was replaced by Francis Lovelace as governor.
-He was killed in the naval battle of Southwold Bay on 28 May 1672.
-His monument at Ampthill incorporates the cannonball that killed him.
+Nicolls returned to England in the summer of 1668 and continued in the service of the Duke of York.
+He was replaced by Francis Lovelace as New York governor.
+He was killed by a cannonball in the naval battle of Southwold Bay on 28 May 1672.
+His monument at Ampthill incorporates the exact cannonball that killed him.